-Default staging stream names are based on the name of the gated stream, with a suffix of staging, where n is a number.
+Default staging stream names are based on the name of the gated stream, with a suffix of staging_n, where n is a number.
 Consider the preceding illustration: if another workspace is created or reparented off the nightly_build gated stream, the new staging stream associated with that workspace will be nightly_build_staging_4.
-If you choose to rename a staging stream, the general rules about stream names apply (they must be unique across the repository, they cannot start with a digit or a period, and so on).
+If you choose to rename a staging stream, the general rules about stream names apply (they must be unique across the repository, they can begin with a digit (provided there is at least one non-digit in the name), and so on).